BZWayne/vertical_farming_ontology/README.md

   * Plant: is a plant
   * PlantCondition: A plant condition: ready or not ready to pick
   * Sensors: A set of sensors: humiditySensor, temperatureSensor, lightSensor
-  * Control: The activity that will be used to control plant grow by using SWRL.

 ![image](https://github.com/BZWayne/vertical_farming_ontology/blob/main/images/classes.png)